More Efficient Estimation for Logistic Regression with Optimal Subsample: Proofs and technical details

-Note that from \cite{xiong2008some}, the fact that a sequence converges to 0 in conditional probability is equivalent to the fact that it converges to 0 in unconditional probability.
-Thus, in the following, we will not use $\op$ to denote a sequence converging to 0 in probability without stating whether the underlying probability measure is conditional or unconditional.
+Note that from \cite{xiong2008some,cheng2010bootstrap}, the fact that a sequence converges to 0 in conditional probability is equivalent to the fact that it converges to 0 in unconditional probability.
+This can also be proved directly by using the fact the probability measure is bounded by 1.
+Thus, in the following, we will use $\op$ to denote a sequence converging to 0 in probability without stating whether the underlying probability measure is conditional or unconditional.